aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/_index.md

 title: Protect or Encrypt a Document in Java
 articleTitle: Protect or Encrypt a Document
 linktitle: Protect or Encrypt a Document
 description: "Encrypt a document, restrict editing, use digital signatures for document protection.
-Aspose.Words supports most Word protection options."
+Aspose.Words supports most Word protection options using Java."
 type: docs
 weight: 21
 url: /java/protect-or-encrypt-a-document/